 Success Story: A Bristol bakery chose their location based on future autonomous delivery routes being tested in the area.
 They’re now partnering with delivery robots, reducing delivery costs by 60% during expanding their service radius.

-Flexible lease structures are evolving beyond traditional models.
+Flexible lease structures are moving beyond traditional models.
 Revenue-sharing agreements, pop-up-to-permanent arrangements, and hybrid online-offline contracts provide options that didn’t exist five years ago.
 Landlords are becoming partners rather than just collectors of rent.

 Virtual reality and augmented reality will blur physical and digital location boundaries.
 Customers might virtually visit your store from anywhere.
 Physical locations become experience centres rather than transaction points.
 Consider how your location strategy adapts to these emerging technologies.